osmcode/osmium-tool/man/osmium-file-formats.md

 Which format a file has is usually autodetected from the file name suffix.

-If this doesn't work, either because you are reading from stdin or writing to stdout, or because you have an unusual file name, you have to set the format manually.
+If this doesn't work, either because you are reading from STDIN or writing to STDOUT, or because you have an unusual file name, you have to set the format manually.
 You can also set the format manually if you want to specify special format options.